Securing Client Data: Why Mortgage Companies Need Office 365's Advanced Security Features

 Three attack vectors dominate in 2026:

 The Marquis Software Solutions breach exposed data from 700+ financial institutions through a single vendor compromise.
 The Clop ransomware group targeted a Canadian mortgage firm in February 2026, threatening to expose borrower data.
-Every attack on a mortgage vendor cascades to its customers — your security is only as strong as your weakest vendor connection.
+Every attack on a mortgage vendor cascades to its customers.
+Your security is only as strong as your weakest vendor connection, and the Microsoft 365 controls that defend the front door are also the controls that document the back door for the examiner.

 Why Securing Mortgage Data Is Getting Harder

 Legacy systems compound the problem.
-Many mortgage companies still run older on-premise servers and patchwork tools that weren't designed for modern threats.
+Many mortgage companies still run older on-premise servers and patchwork tools that were not designed for modern threats.
+The drift between what the license includes and what is actually configured is where examiners and adversaries both find their material.

 The Managed Security Alternative

 When your IT team has two people handling everything from password resets to compliance audits, something always falls through the cracks.
-A mortgage-focused managed service provider handles the security configuration, monitoring, and incident response that internal teams can't staff for — using the same Microsoft 365 tools you already license.
+A mortgage-focused managed service provider handles the security configuration, monitoring, and incident response that internal teams cannot staff for, using the same Microsoft 365 tools you already license.
+ABT manages your Microsoft 365 tenant under delegated admin while Microsoft hosts the underlying infrastructure, so the security work happens on a Microsoft-supported control plane rather than a separate vendor stack.

 Microsoft 365 Security Features That Protect Mortgage Data